 List of migrants confirmed dead on the 24 June 2022 established by the AMDH-Nador, updated on 10 April 2023.
-Association marocaine des droits humains - Nador (AMDH Nador), Annual Report Migration 2022, May 2023

-The association also reveals irregularities in the times at which photographs of the bodies are shown to families at the headquarters of the judicial police: some families are shown 25 photos, while others are shown only 23191.
+The association also reveals irregularities in the times at which photographs of the bodies are shown to families at the headquarters of the judicial police: some families are shown 25 photos, while others are shown only 23192.
 In addition, the association points out that of all the photographs shown by the judicial police, those of 4 people identified as dead either in the videos published by the AMDH Nador or in the testimonies of the survivors of the massacre themselves, and of the young Sudanese man who died in one of the forced displacement buses, do not appear.
 The five people in question are: